SajadJalilian/Surl/README.md

 # Surl
-A simple URL shortener in .NET
+To the point URL shortener in .NET / C#